 Required security screening checks along with your written consent, will be sent to the Transition and Security Office (TSO), Talent Acquisition Branch (TAB), HR Service Delivery Division (HRSDD) to evaluate the results.
 If applicable, the TSO, with your written consent, will request and obtain any additional employment screening checks that were not obtained directly by you.

 A record under the Criminal Code and/or other federal offence record(s) does not automatically mean you will be ineligible for the position.
 The employment screening check(s) will only be reviewed and evaluated by the TSO for the purpose of making a security clearance decision.
 The details of an individual's employment screening check(s) will be considered in specific relation to the duties and responsibilities of the position being filled.
 Employment screening check records will be maintained by the TSO and kept strictly confidential.

-Please apply online, only, by Thursday, November 28, 2019, by visiting www.ontario.ca/careers and entering Job ID 141112 in the Job ID search field.
+Please apply online, only, at www.ontario.ca/careers, quoting Job ID 159547, by Tuesday, February 9, 2021.
 Please follow the instructions to submit your application.
 Faxes are not being accepted at this time.